Social Media Standards

-UNCG requires that all officially recognized social media channels join our social media directory and follow and share content from the university’s primary accounts.
-You can find a list of our primary social channels and directions for joining the directory on the UNCG Connect site.
+UNCG requires that all officially recognized social media channels join our social media directory and follow and share content from the University’s primary accounts.
+You can find a list of our primary social channels and directions for joining the directory on the UNCG Social Media Services page.

 Social media page administrators are to engage with social media followers safely and responsibly.
 This includes notifying University Communications about matters of concern on their respective channels.
-The following standards apply to all social media accounts created by UNCG employees and students for official business purposes of the university.
-Accounts also must comply with any applicable federal or state laws and university policies.
-We encourage employees who post about the university on their personal accounts to also observe these guidelines.
+The following standards apply to all social media accounts created by UNCG employees and students for official business purposes of the University.
+This includes social media accounts of registered student organizations.
+Student organization accounts represent student organizations that are affiliated with the University and/or choose to incorporate the University’s visual identity standards in their social media venue.
+These organizations must comply with the University’s social media guidelines and graphic identity guidelines.
+Accounts also must comply with any applicable federal or state laws and University policies.
+We encourage employees who post about the University on their personal accounts to also observe these guidelines.

 Social media continues to be a rapidly changing medium and our guidelines are subject to change without prior notice.
 We will do our best to keep them up-to-date.